build-trust/.github/SECURITY.md

 All security bugs in Ockam should be reported by email to `security@ockam.io`.

-This email address delivers to a small security team.
+This email address is delivered to a small security team.
 Your email will be acknowledged within 24 hours, and you’ll receive a more detailed response to your email, within 48 hours, indicating the next steps in handling your report.

 To avoid having your report lost, amid spam, please be sure to use a descriptive subject line.
-After the initial reply to your report, the security team will endeavor to keep you informed of the progress being made towards a fix and full announcement.
+After the initial reply to your report, the security team will endeavor to keep you informed of the progress being made toward a fix and full announcement.
 As recommended by [RFPolicy](https://en.wikipedia.org/wiki/RFPolicy), these updates will be sent at least every five days.